 What does science say about microdosing?

-There are theories from neuroscience on how microdosing works, but until now, no clinical research has been done to confirm or deny them.
-However, Fadiman believes his field research provides strong evidence for the benefits of microdosing For him, more than 1850 reports of individual experiences worldwide are proof that microdosing is more than just a placebo effect.
+There are theories from neuroscience on how microdosing works, but until now, there is minimal clinical research on microdosing, and current studies are mostly inconclusive.
+However, Fadiman believes his field research provides strong evidence for the benefits of microdosing.
+For him, more than 1850 reports of individual experiences worldwide are proof that microdosing is more than just a placebo effect.
 This is confirmed by scientists who recently did a brain scan during a higher dose of LSD (75 micrograms, still not a full trip dose), and compared it with the scan of a placebo.
 It showed that different brain regions work better together after taking LSD.

 Of course, Fadiman believes that clinical trials are a necessary step in the trajectory of making medical treatment with psychedelics accessible.
 Testing microdosing in a traditional clinical setting—with double-blind trials and placebos—would bring microdosing one step closer to be approved to treat various medical conditions.
 James Fadiman is also on the advisory board of Wesana and Mimosa Therapeutics, companies that are dedicated to researching and developing novel microdose-based treatments and healing techniques.